-Master of Science in Business Economics; MSc (BEc)
+Master of Science in Business Economics (MSc (BEc))

-MSc (BEc) is a two years Master's degree programme which offers two options for candidates; Special degree and General degree.
-Under special degree there are four specializations; Development Studies, Policy Analysis, Women's Studies and Banking which consist of course work and dissertation.
-General degree programme consists course works, overseas\domestic field works and a research project.
+MSc (BEc) is a two-year Master's degree programme which offers two options for candidates; special degree and general degree.
+Under the special degree, there are four specialisations; Development Studies (DS), Policy Analysis (PA), Women's Studies (WS) and Banking (BN) which consist of course work and dissertation.
+The General degree programme (GN) consists of course works, overseas/domestic field works and a research project (see Table 6.10.2 to 6.10.4).